r-grandorder/tri-hermes/en/pages/atlantis.md

 And above all...I still need to pay him back for putting this collar on me...!

 **Caenis:**
 I've got to...pay him back!
-I NEED to pay him back! !
+I NEED to pay him back!!

 **Caenis:**
 Kirschtaria...Kirschtaria...

 **Caenis:**
-KIRSCHTARIAaaaAAA! ! !
+KIRSCHTARIAaaaAAA!!!

 **Goredolf:**
 Wh-wh-what's going on?
 What in the world just happened!?